Coddiction-101/AiDump/README.md

 12. What are the key stages in migrating to the cloud ( Write about 3 stages -> Plan, Execute, Monitor )
 13. Types of CC ( Public, Private, Hybrid, Community )
 14. Explain CC Infra
-15. Explain the major cloud service models
+15. Explain the major cloud service models ( Draw and Explain)
+    - SaaS
+    - PaaS
+    - IaaS
+    - MaaS
+    - BaaS